| | Sport

 Asamoah Gyan the inspiration behind Al Ain's quest for a 10th league title While socks don’t feature too high on Asamoah

-Gyan’s Christmas wishlist, come the end of the UAE
+Gyan’s Christmas wishlist, come the end of the

-Pro League season the Ghanaian will surely be
+UAE Pro League season the Ghanaian will surely be

 celebrating gifts of a very different kind.

-A deadly double in Al Ain’s 3-1 win over reigning
+A deadly double in Al Ain’s 3-1 win over

-champions Al Jazira last Thursday maintained his
+reigning champions Al Jazira last Thursday

-side’s unbeaten start to the season and continued
+maintained his side’s unbeaten start to the

-his own stunning start to life in the Emirates as
+season and continued his own stunning start to

-he took his goalscoring tally for the season to 12
+tally for the season to 12 in as many games.

 It was a match-winning performance that more than